Jauzing/ChatSquad/README.md

 ## Contribution
 Right now this is a solo project and contributions are not actively sought.
-However, if you find a bug or have a feature suggestion, please open an issue.
+However, if you find a bug or have a feature suggestion, kindly open an issue.

-**Please note that this project uses the GPT-4 Private License.
+**Please note that this project uses the GPT-4 Private API.
 You therefore need an API key to run it**

 ## License
 This project uses the OpenAI API to generate content.
 Input and output from the OpenAI API is governed by the [OpenAI Terms of Use](https://openai.com/policies/terms-of-use).
 All other code and content within this project is under the MIT license.